 “Gratitude can transform common days into thanksgivings, turn routine jobs into joy, and change ordinary opportunities into blessings.” — American author William Arthur Ward

-We have busy lives with endless to-do lists, and last year’s holidays didn’t follow normal traditions.
-This year, a semblance of normalcy has returned for most people.
-Thanksgiving, our yearly dedicated day for being thankful, is just what we need to refocus on what’s truly important in our lives: the friends and family who make our days go round and make our lives meaningful.
+We have busy lives with endless to-do lists, and by the end of year, we’re just spent.
+Fortunately, Thanksgiving — our annual day dedicated to being thankful — is just what we need to refocus on what’s truly important to us: the friends and family who make our days go ’round and our lives meaningful.

-Wherever you spend your Thanksgiving this year, you can express your gratitude with a thoughtful gift for your host — whether it is your mom, your best friend, or your neighbor.
-Here, we offer 12 ideas of the perfect gifts for doing just that.
+Wherever you are for Thanksgiving this year, you can express your gratitude with a thoughtful gift for your host — whether it is your mom, best friend, or neighbor — or any family member you’re spending the holiday with.

 Flowers are a lovely pick-me-up for anyone who receives them.
-However, your host may already have her floral arrangements planned for the big event.
-One idea is to consider sending them the next day or the following week as a post-party thank you.
-If you’d rather bring them on the actual day of Thanksgiving, call the host in advance and let her know that you’d like to bring a bouquet.
-If she does want a centerpiece or a bouquet for her front hall, find out where she’ll place the flowers, and the colors she prefers.
-These Thanksgiving flowers are made with bright oranges, reds, and yellows — perfect for the season.
-Anyone is sure to add a festive feel to Thanksgiving dinner.
+These Thanksgiving flowers are made with bright oranges, reds, and yellows — perfect for the season — and are sure to add a festive feel to Thanksgiving dinner.
+A tip, though, if you do get these for your hostess: She may already have her floral arrangements planned for the big event, so consider sending them the next day or the following week as a post-party thank you.
+If you’d rather bring them on the actual day of Thanksgiving, call the hostess in advance and let her know that you’d like to bring a bouquet.
+If she wants a centerpiece or bouquet for her front hall, find out where she’ll display the flowers and the colors she prefers.

-Give your Thanksgiving host some new accessories to use for entertaining.
-For example, a bar tool kit, hand-painted wine glasses, or a super chic wine chiller that doubles as a lantern are all thank you presents that the host is likely never to splurge on for himself.
-Does the host love beer?
+Give your Thanksgiving host or a family member some new accessories to use.
+For example, a decanter set, hand-painted wine glasses, or a super chic wine chiller that doubles as a lantern are all presents that the recipient probably won’t splurge on for himself.
+Does the person you’re buying for love beer?
 Personalized mason jar glasses are a unique take on a beer mug.

-Chefs say that using top-quality olive oil makes a noticeable difference in your cooking or for dipping your bread — but it can be expensive.
-It can be hard to justify the cost when there are other good options.
-That’s why buying some fine olive oil can be the perfect present for your Thanksgiving host!
+Chefs say that using top-quality olive oil makes a noticeable difference in your cooking or for dipping your bread — but it can be expensive, and the cost can be hard to justify when buying for yourself.
+That’s why some fine olive oil can be the perfect present this Thanksgiving!
 You can also add a little recipe card: Pour the olive oil over high-quality goat cheese and sprinkle chopped mixed herbs on top for a delicious dip with crackers or a baguette.

-Kitchens can always use new linens.
-They get stained and soiled quickly, and they’re not an item chefs tend to buy for themselves.
-For inspiration, start by thinking about the color of your host’s kitchen, colors that they like to wear, or linens that you may have seen in their home already.
-That will give you an idea of what types of linens to buy.
-You can’t go wrong with classic ivory and black kitchen towel set.
+Kitchens linens get stained and soiled quickly, and they’re an item most chefs don’t tend to buy for themselves.
+If you’re not sure of what type of linens to buy, start by thinking about the color of their kitchen, colors they like to wear, or linens you may have seen in their home already.
+You can’t go wrong with a classic ivory and black kitchen towel set.
 Accompany this with an apron and oven mitt.

-Wine is the classic host gift.
-You can never have enough wine in the cabinet or cellar.
-Both whites and reds can accompany a Thanksgiving dinner, so buy a few bottles of both.
-Pop in a wine corkscrew or cocktail napkins to make this gift more substantial.
+Wine is not just a classic host gift but a favorite for just about anyone (as long as they are of legal drinking age!).
+You can never have enough of it in the cabinet or cellar.
+Both whites and reds can accompany a Thanksgiving dinner, so buy a few bottles of each.
+Pop in a corkscrew or cocktail napkins to make this gift more substantial.

-Homeowners might skip the splurge on pretty soaps and hand lotion sets, but they are a nice treat to have in the guest bath.
+Homeowners might skip splurging on pretty soaps and hand lotion sets, but they are nice treats to have in the guest bath.
 Go with a universal fragrance like lavender or a scent that won’t be overwhelming for the nose.
 Fall- and winter-inspired scents can be an homage to the season and are a way to “decorate” the bath for the holidays.

-Plants keep giving for weeks, months — sometimes even years.
-They will remind the recipient of you every time the host waters it.
-Herb plants have additional bonuses for their scent and are great to help the cook flavor their meals.
-A money tree, succulent, herb container, or a rosemary tree in the shape of a pine tree are all special greens to brighten the host’s home.
+Plants keep on giving for weeks, months — sometimes even years.
+They will remind the recipient of you every time he or she waters it.
+A money tree, a succulent, an herb garden, or a gardenia plant are all special greens to brighten a home.

-People don’t tend to put pen to paper in our digital age.
-A thoughtfully written note on beautiful stationery or a card mailed to the recipient will bring a smile to his face when picking up the daily stash from the mailbox.
-A note of gratitude detailing what you love about the person and their celebration may be more meaningful to them than any tangible item.
+People don’t tend to put pen to paper very much these days.
+A thoughtfully written note on beautiful stationery or a card mailed to the recipient will bring a smile to his face the next time he goes to the mailbox.
+A note of gratitude detailing what you love about the person and the celebration they recently had may be more meaningful to them than any tangible item.